PhanstielLab/coralp/README.md

 # Web App

-The CoralP web app can be found at http://phanstiel-lab.med.unc.edu/coralp/
+The CoralP web app can be found at http://phanstiel-lab.med.unc.edu/coralp/.

 # Prerequisites

 CoralP uses a number of packages.
-Run the following code to install any you don't already have:
+If you want to run the tool locally, you can use the following code to install any you don't already have:

 ```
 list.of.packages <- c(